YamsSNK/titlemanager.docs.tarkan.dev/content/en/admins/config.md

 # Sets the title that is sent to the player when they join the server.

-welcome-title:
+welcome-title:Bienvenid@s Aventurer@s

   # Toggles this feature.
   enabled: true

   # The title shown.
-  title: 'Welcome to My Server'
+  title: 'VIKING AGE'

   # The subtitle shown.
-  subtitle: 'Hope you enjoy your stay'
+  subtitle: 'Vive y se un VIKINGO'

   # The time it takes for the title to fade into the screen.
 (In ticks)
   fade-in: 20